cfengine/documentation/guide/language-concepts/normal-ordering.markdown

 variables and classes are available early enough policy pre-evaluation step was introduced.

+### Policy evaluation overview

+CFEngine policy evaluation is done in several steps:
+1. Classes provided as a command line argument (-D option) are read and set.
+1. Environment detection and hard classes discovery is done.
+1. Persistent classes are loaded.
+1. Policy sanity check using cf-promises -c (full-check) is performed.
+1. Pre-evaluation step is taking place.
+1. Exact policy evaluation is done.

+For more information regarding each step please see the detailed description below.

 ### Policy evaluation details

 Before exact evaluation of promises takes place first command line